The NCC is a group of elected Fairtrade campaigners who each represent a region of the UK.

 You can contact your representative about Fairtrade campaigns or any issue related to Fairtrade locally or nationally – see below for email links.

 If you’re interested in standing for election to the NCC, drop us a line to find out more.
 There are 5 places up for election in 2018, representing Wales, Yorkshire, West Midlands, South East England and Northern Ireland.
-Please get in touch to find out more about the role, and the (very simple) nomination process.
+Please get in touch to find out more about the role.
+The (very simple) nomination process can be completed by using this nomination form to put yourself forward or nominate someone else.
+You will also find the nomination deadlines here.
+We’d also recommend you contact the current representative using the links below to ask them about their experience.

 Who is my representative?